DavidAnson/markdownlint/doc/Rules.md

 <a name="md043"></a>

-## MD043 - Required header structure
+## MD043 - Required heading structure

-Tags: headers
+Tags: headings, headers

-Aliases: required-headers
+Aliases: required-headings, required-headers

-Parameters: headers (array of string; default `null` for disabled)
+Parameters: headings, headers (array of string; default `null` for disabled)

+> If a `headings` parameter is not provided, `headers` will be checked instead for backward compatibility.

-This rule is triggered when the headers in a file do not match the array of headers passed to the rule.
-It can be used to enforce a standard header structure for a set of files.
+This rule is triggered when the headings in a file do not match the array of headings passed to the rule.
+It can be used to enforce a standard heading structure for a set of files.

 To require exactly the following structure: